 LABOR-INTENSIVE INSTALLATION PROCESS

 For exposed fastener systems, it’s a relatively simple process of putting the material on the roof deck and nailing/screwing it down.
 We are more than happy to offer this option, however it comes down to what the client is looking for aesthetically and what best fits their budget.
 However, for standing seam, it’s much more complex and labor-intensive, and may include:

-- Forming the metal panels using portable (on-site) roll forming or buying from regional manufacturers
+- Forming the metal panels using portable (on-site) roll forming machine or buying from regional manufacturers

 - Correctly spacing the clips on the panel legs and fastening each one down

 - For snap-lock systems: Aligning the panels and snapping the legs together

-- For mechanically seamed systems: Aligning the panels and hand or mechanically seaming the panel legs together
+- For mechanically seamed systems: Aligning the panels and hand-seaming or mechanically seaming the panel legs together

 - Making any necessary slits in the metal to account for roof plans, geometry, and flashing areas

 Mckinnis Roofing Omaha, Lincoln & Surrounding areas

-McKinnis Inc. has been providing quality roofing services in the greater metro Omaha, Lincoln, and Blair NE area since 1981, offering 24/7 emergency service and repair.
-Contact us today to speak with a qualified Omaha roofing professional and find out if a metal roofing system is the right one for you!
+McKinnis Roofing & Sheet Metal has been providing quality roofing services in the greater metro Omaha, Lincoln, and Blair NE area since 1981, offering 24/7 emergency service and repair.